 Table Credit: https://matweb.com/

-Tensile strength can be affected by a number of factors as listed below:
+Tensile strength can be affected by various factors, such as.

-- Temperature: The tensile strength of material trends generally downward with increasing temperature.
-At values below room temperature, most materials become slightly stronger, but also less ductile.
+- Temperature: A material’s tensile strength usually goes down when its temperature rises.
+Below room temperature, most materials become slightly stronger, but they’ll also get less ductile.

-- Additives: Additives like glass or carbon fiber can significantly increase the tensile strength of nonmetals like nylon for example.
+- Additives: Glass or carbon fiber added to a material can increase the tensile strength of nonmetals, like nylon, for example.

-- Heat Treatment: Heat treatment changes the microstructure of metal.
-This can result in either an increase OR a decrease in tensile strength, depending on the treatment applied.
+- Heat treatment: Like work-hardening, this also changes a metal’s microstructure and, depending on the type of treatment, could result in either an increase OR a decrease in tensile strength.

-- Defects: Surface and internal defects can reduce the tensile strength of a material.
-These defects create a weak point where a crack is able to initiate.
+- Defects: Surface and internal defects can reduce the tensile strength of a material as they create weak points where cracks are able to start.

 An example of brittle failure.